pixiebrix/webext-messenger/docs/glossary.md

 ## to handle (a message)

-When receiving a message, "handling" means returning "not `undefined`", which will then be returned to the message sender.
-If you return `undefined`, the message will be sent to the next compatible context.
+When receiving a message, "handling" means calling `sendResponse` with a value, which will then be returned to the message sender.
+If you don't call `sendResponse` synchronously, you must return `true` so that Chrome will wait before resolving the `chrome.*.sendMessage` promise.
+If that doesn't happen, the message will be sent to the next compatible context.
 For example `chrome.runtime.sendMessage` will send it to every open `chrome-extension://` page, including the background page.